saraaz1004/php-clothing-store-mvc/README.md

 ### 3. Import the database

-Import `database.sql` into MySQL.
+Import `database.sql` into MySQL using phpMyAdmin or MySQL CLI.

 ### 4. Configure database settings

-Edit configuration files with your database credentials.
+Edit configuration files with your local database credentials.

 ### 5. Start the server